brglng/rxx/README.md

 ## Differences from STL
 - None of the types are default constructible. `Option<T>` should be used when you need something that are optional.
 - rxx does not use exceptions.
 Instead, it uses `Option<T>` and `Result<T, E>`.
-- rxx does not use `noexcept`. `constexpr` is used only when necessary.

 ## Differences from Rust
 - Rust uses move sementic by default. rxx implements standard copy construtor, move constructor, copy assignment operator and move assignment operator.
 That means, `std::move()` must be used for moving, otherwise a deep copy is performed.